 Three different days of the year that I need to honor this lovely drink?
 Don't mind if I do.

 Wherever and whenever you're enjoying your margarita, make sure you wear this shirt to release all liability for the evening.

-What should I eat while drinking my margarita?
+What to eat while drinking a paleo margarita

-How many margaritas does this original margarita recipe make?
+How many paleo margaritas does this margarita recipe make?

 At first you might think, "that's my whole drink?"
 But then you will drink it and realize it's straight liquor, without extra mixer, and you will realize it is all you need.

 - 6 oz white tequila